 - Ignore and block text messages or phone calls from unknown numbers.
-Only answer calls from people you know.
+Only answer calls and texts from people you know.

 - Follow school rules on cell phone usage.
 This usually means your phone cannot be out of your bag during class.

 - Charge your phone in a central location in the house.
 This means leaving your phone in a room other than your bedroom at night.

 - Let a parent know your password or code.
 This will give them access to all of your phone call history and text message history.

 - Only say things online and by text that you would tell the person.
 In other words, treat others as you want to be treated.

 - Never text and drive.
 This is one of the biggest causes of road accidents.